-11 With the church on your left, walk along the drive to a 3-way signposted junction.
+- With the church on your left, walk along the drive to a 3-way signposted junction.
 Avoid the drive sharp left and avoid a farm track on the right and go straight ahead, signed Stokke, Chisbury.
 This track runs through a great beechwood and passes close to a meadow on your right before diving back into woodland.
 After more than 500m on this track, at a 3-way signpost, keep straight ahead, passing under two high yellow barriers, with more woodland on your right.
-After 400m, you reach a major junction of tracks and tarmac: a house is on your left and ahead of you is a semi-tarmac drive at a Z-bend, with an untidy scattering of equipment.

-12 Turn sharp right, as directed by a bridleway sign, on the semi-tarmac drive, going through more woodland dominated by tall birch trees.
+After 400m, you reach a major junction of tracks and tarmac: a house is on your left and ahead of you is a semi-tarmac drive at a Z-bend, with an untidy scattering of equipment. - Turn sharp right, as directed by a bridleway sign, on the semi-tarmac drive, going through more woodland dominated by tall birch trees.
 In 200m, your track forks.
-(2019-22 there was a fake "bus stop" here but it has not always been here and is not a reliable landmark.)
+(2019-25 there is a fake "bus stop" here; it has not always been here but it seems to be a permanent landmark now.)
 Take the left fork here, avoiding the track ahead.
 (The track ahead only leads to a pair of thatched houses in the hamlet of Stock Common.)
-You soon pass under a high red-andwhite striped barrier.
+You soon pass under a high red-and-white striped barrier.
 Stay on this rough driveway for another 500m until the drive suddenly bends right within sight of a house.
 Leave the drive here by keeping straight on towards the house.
-Immediately before the gate into the house, turn left to go through a wooden gate swing-gate into a pasture.
+Immediately before the gate into the house, turn left to go through a wooden gate swinggate into a pasture.